Go with Your Gut – It’ll Help Your Brain

 Staying Engaged: Senior Living

 Welcome to the new era of retirement, in which retirees teach part-time, volunteer for nonprofits, mentor young people, doorbell for candidates, organize neighborhood potlucks and run 5Ks.
 Voted Best Place to Retire many times over by many national publications, Bellingham seems to embody this new feisty spirit of retirement.
-We are no longer…
+We are no longer convalescing into old age.
+We are healthier longer…

 Spring Beauty Trends